ryanswalters/Norian/docs/first_run.md

 ```

 If `npm run e2e` reports that it cannot connect, make sure `wasp start` works on its own and that port `3000` is free.
 The runner writes backend output to `e2e-backend.log`.
 Inspect that log for errors and try starting the backend manually before running the tests again.
 Refresh `/preview` to confirm the backend status.
+If the script says `wasp` is missing, install the CLI with `curl -sSL https://get.wasp.sh/installer.sh | sh` or `npm install -g @wasp/cli` and retry.

 ## Known Issues